Highly Pathogenic Avian Influenza (HPAI) Preparedness, Monitoring & Response

 4. What can program’s do now?

-Download the COMNAP Guidance on HPAI Preparedness in Response to the Heightened Risk (version 1/30 August 2023) from the Member’s Only Documents area of the COMNAP Website.
+Download the COMNAP Guidance on HPAI Preparedness in Response to the Heightened Risk (versoin 4, 10 December 2024) from the Member’s Only Documents area of the COMNAP Website.
 Review your program’s biosecurity procedures.
-Also, take stock of station/vessel supplies of Personal Protective Equipment (PPE) for all personnel but especially for those who are authorized/permitted to come into contact with birds this season.
-If your station/vessel has a biology lab that is going to be used this season, carefully review lab procedures and specimen handling protocols in light of the possibility that HPAI may present in Antarctic species.
+Also, take stock of station/vessel supplies of Personal Protective Equipment (PPE) for all personnel but especially for those who are authorized/permitted to come into contact with birds.
+If your station/vessel has a biology lab that is going to be used this season, carefully review lab procedures and specimen handling protocols in light of the possibility that HPAI may be present in Antarctic species.
 Think about your station plans for outbreak of infectious disease and make sure they are up-to-date.
-Include in your pre-deployment training sessions information on the heightened risk of HPAI in Antarctica.
-Ensure that all personnel understand there is a risk of infection in humans and while that risk is low, the consequences are high, with mortality rates in humans being 50%.
+Include in your pre-deployment training information on the heightened risk of HPAI in Antarctica.
+Ensure that all personnel understand there is a risk of infection in humans and while that risk is low, the consequences could be high.

 5. HPAI is a globally reportable disease.
 Follow the current global reports at https://www.woah.org/en/disease/avian-influenza/#ui-id-2 and the reports for the sub-Antarctic and Antarctic region at https://scar.org/library-data/avian-flu and make a report of suspected or confirmed cases as per your national Antarctic protocols that are in place.